• Home

 “Australia is not an active participant in this war, but all Australians are paying higher prices because of it,” Albanese said.

 Airlines in the Philippines and Vietnam are suspending flights, and governments across the region have implemented four-day weeks for public officials.
-(Malaysia, on Thursday, ordered civil servants to work-from-home starting April 15).
+(Malaysia, on Thursday, ordered civil servants to work from home starting April 15.)

 Several Asian governments also subsidize fuel, which is increasingly expensive as oil prices continue to climb upwards.
 On Tuesday, Indonesia limited the amount of subsidized petrol people could buy.
 Fuel subsidies threaten to blow a hole in Jakarta’s already strained budget.
 The government is considering rolling back social programs like its free-meals scheme, a core plank of President Prabowo Subianto’s political agenda.

-Another hard-hit country is South Korea, which relies heavily on imported oil and liquified natural gas.
+Another hard-hit country is South Korea, which relies heavily on imported oil and liquefied natural gas.
 The country is considering curbs on driving for the first time since 1991 if oil prices continue to rise, and officials are pushing for an additional $17.3 billion in government spending to bolster the economy.

 “The current crisis is not a passing shower that quickly subsides, but rather a massive storm whose duration is uncertain, making it all the more severe,” South Korea president Lee Jae Myung told lawmakers on Thursday.

-“If we save every drop of fuel, avoid wasting even a single plastic bag…we can emerge from the tunnel of crisis safely and swiftly.”
+“If we save every drop of fuel, avoid wasting even a single plastic bag … we can emerge from the tunnel of crisis safely and swiftly.”

 About the Author